drerik/ansible-environment/README.md

 # ansible-environment

-Ansible environment in a docker container.
+Ansible environment in a container.
+Default Container engine is podman.

 ## Install
 ```bash